Grounds and Facilities poster

 Written assessment (College registered)

-Assessment details are confirmed by July each year, but note that applicants for English who are selected for interview are normally asked to take the English Admissions Assessment towards the end of November (last year's date was 22 November).
-We arrange your assessment automatically so you don’t need to register.
-You complete the assessment remotely and upload your work- you will not need to travel for it.
+If we select you for interview, we will also ask you to take the English Admissions Assessment on a set date towards the end of November (Tuesday 19 November 2024 for this year's applicants).
+You don't need to register as we will organise this automatically for everyone who is being interviewed.
+You complete the assessment remotely and upload your work - you will not need to travel for it.
 Details of how the assessment will work are given to students selected for interview by email.

-Information about the format and content of the English Admissions Assessment is available in the Undergraduate English course information by July each year.
-See the entry requirements tab.
+Information about the format and content of the English Admissions Assessment is available on the College assessments page.
 There are sometimes changes to assessments from year to year - any changes are confirmed by the July before you apply.

 Offers